movestore/animation-moveVis/README.md

 ### Most common errors

-The alignment resolution `res` must be compatible with the temporal characteristics of the input data.
+The `Temporal resolution for alignment` and `Unit of your alignment resolution` settings must be compatible with the temporal characteristics of the input data.
 For instance, attempting to align using a resolution that approaches (or exceeds) the overall length of an individual track will reduce certain tracks to a single point, producing an error.
 On the other hand, fine-grained alignment resolutions may lead to memory limit errors given the large number of frames required to render the animation.
 Note that the default resolution may not be appropriate for all data sets; you may need to experiment with different values to determine the ideal temporal resolution for your data.
+Try a coarse resolution first, and than scale down to get the desired result, specially if you have a data set with high temporal resolution, that spans over a large time period and/or contains a large amount of individuals.

-If using a basemap from Stamen, Stadia, Thunderforest, Mapbox, or MapTiler, you must also provide an API key to `map_token`.
+If using a basemap from Stamen, Stadia, Thunderforest, Mapbox, or MapTiler, you must also provide an API key to `API Key for the given map provider`.
 If you do not provide a key or provide an invalid key, the App will fail.

-If colouring by an attribute in the input data (`col_opt = "other"`), the name of the attribute to use for colouring (`colour_paths_by`) must match the column name for that attribute in the input data exactly.
+If colouring by an attribute in the input data (`Track colour option` = `Coloured by event or track attribute`), the name of the attribute to use for colouring (`Other attribute for track colouring`) must match the column name for that attribute in the input data exactly.
 Any misspellings will prevent the attribute from being located in the data and the App will fail.